Application Configuration

 path: str = '/public', directory: str = 'static', name: str = 'static'

-from core.routing import Router
+from lila.core.routing import Router

-# Creating an instance of the Router to define the routes, if it was not previously created in the file
+# Creating an instance of the Router

 router = Router()